MLopez-Ibanez/irace/README.md

 optimization algorithms, that is, the tuning of their parameters by finding the most appropriate settings given a set of instances of an optimization problem.
 It builds upon the race package by Birattari and it is implemented in R.

+You may also find the [**iraceplot**](https://auto-optimization.github.io/iraceplot/) package useful for analyzing the output of irace.

 **Keywords:** automatic configuration, offline tuning, parameter tuning, racing, F-race.